Nuclear Physics in a Nutshell

 Detecting beta decay

 It seems as if having a lot of neutrons is good for a nucleus because neutrons don't feel the electrical repulsion but do feel the nuclear attraction.
 They are the skilled swimmers in rough waters.
 However, these skilled swimmers don't have a lot of stamina.
 A neutron on its own, away from the nucleus, lasts for only about 15 minutes.
-After these 15 minutes, it changes into a proton, a neutron, and another small particle called the neutrino.
+After these 15 minutes, it changes into a proton, an electron, and another small particle called the neutrino.
 This effect is called beta decay.

 Inside the nucleus, surrounded by the other particles, neutrons last much longer.
 When there are enough protons around, a quantum physics effect prevents neutrons from creating more protons.
 Quantum physics describes it by giving each proton in the nucleus its own space or slot.
 When there are enough protons, all the slots are taken and no additional protons are allowed.